charlesclz03/flowforge/DOCS/summaries/WHAT_JUST_HAPPENED.md

 ## 🚀 What Just Happened?

-I just built a **complete, production-ready authentication system** for your FlowForge app!
+I just built a **complete, production-ready authentication system** for your Freestyla app!

 ### Before: